29 Momentum diffusion and dissipation on the hexagonal C-grid

 \[ \begin{align} &\delta_2\left[\frac{2}{3}\left(\delta_2u_1 + \delta_1u_2\right)\right] + \delta_3\left[\frac{2}{3}\left(\delta_3u_1 + \delta_1u_3\right)\right] = \frac{1}{\sqrt{3}}\left(\delta_2F_{3(e)} - \delta_3F_{2(e)}\right). \end{align} \]

-Analogous to section 27.6.1, the averaged shear deformations are now used, which is based on Eq.
-(29.18) leads.
-The procedure for calculating the gradient of the component $u_1$ is presented in Section 29.2.0.1 in the context of the deformed grid.
+Analogously to Sect.
+27.6.1, one now uses the averaged shear deformations, which leads to Eq.
+(29.18).
+The procedure for calculating the gradient of the component $u_1$ is presented in Sect.
+29.2.0.1 in the context of the deformed grid.

-In this section the results of the previous section are generalized to the deformed hexagonal C-lattice.
+In this section the results of the previous section are generalized to the deformed hexagonal C-grid.
 Here too one remains within the framework of the shallow water equations.
-Essentially you can use the same formulas as on the regular grid, but the velocity gradients can be noted slightly differently.
+Essentially, one can use the same formulas as on the regular grid, but the velocity gradients can be written down slightly differently.
 Because of

 \[ \begin{align} F_{2(e)} + F_{3(e)} &= \zeta_2 - \frac{4}{\sqrt{3}}\delta_3u_1 + \zeta_3 + \frac{4}{\sqrt{3}}\delta_2u_1 = \zeta_2 + \zeta_3 + 4\frac{1}{\sqrt{3}}\left(\delta_2 - \delta_3\right)u_1 = \zeta_2 + \zeta_3 + 4\delta_yu_1\nonumber\\ &= \zeta_2 + 2\delta_yu_1 + \zeta_3 + 2\delta_yu_1 \end{align} \]

-you can also see the deformations in the form
+one can also write the deformations in the form

 \[ \begin{align} \epsilon_\text{hex} = -\rho\frac{\partial\mathbf{v}_\text{diff}}{\partial t}\cdot\mathbf{v} \end{align} \]

-be set.
 Although this does not correspond exactly to the molecular dissipation rate Eq.
-(8.66), but the global integrals over both approaches are according to Eq.
-(8.96) identical.
-This creates energetic self-consistency.
+(8.66), the global integrals over both ansätze are identical according to Eq.
+(8.96).
+Thus, energetic self-consistency is ensured.